Financial centre: Rise of Asian centres

 In Asia, Tokyo emerged as a major financial centre in the 1980s as the Japanese economy became one of the largest in the world.
 Hong Kong and Singapore developed soon after leveraging their links with London and Britain.
-In the 21st century, other centres have grown including Toronto, Sydney, Seoul, Shanghai and Astana.
+In the 21st century, other centres have grown including Sydney, Seoul, Shanghai and Astana.
 Astana International Financial Centre has become the fastest growing financial hub in Central Asia.
 Dubai has become a centre for finance in the Middle East, including for Islamic finance.
 The rapid rise of India has enabled Mumbai to become an emerging financial centre.
 India is also making an International Financial Centre GIFT City from scratch.
 GIFT city is now functional and has already won the crown of fastest emerging International Finance Centre of South Asia.
 Linked to the rise of these new IFCs, has seen the rise of "partner OFCs" (offshore tax-havens to which funds are routed), such as Taiwan (a major Sink OFC for Asia, and 7th largest global Sink OFC), Mauritius (a major Sink OFC for South Asia, especially India, and Africa, and the 9th largest global Sink OFC).

+Africa's largest financial centre is Johannesburg is it the home to Africa's largest stock exchange JSE with a market cap of approximately $1.2 tn.

 The private nationwide financial system in China was first developed by the Shanxi merchants, with the creation of so-called "draft banks".
 The first draft bank Rishengchang was created in 1823 in Pingyao.
 Some large draft banks had branches in Russia, Mongolia and Japan to facilitate the international trade.
 Throughout the nineteenth century, the central Shanxi region became the de facto financial centres of Qing China.
 With the fall of Qing Dynasty, the financial centres gradually shifted to Shanghai, mainly due to its geographical location at the estuary of the Yangtze River and to the control of customs in China.
 After the establishment of People's Republic of China, the financial centres in China today are Beijing, Shanghai, and Shenzhen.